What is Avastin?

 Bevacizumab can cause a rare but serious neurologic disorder affecting the brain.
 Symptoms include headache, confusion, vision problems, feeling very weak or tired, fainting, and seizure (blackout or convulsions).
 These rare symptoms may occur within hours of your first dose of Avastin, or they may not appear for up to a year after your treatment started.
 Call your doctor at once if you have any of these side effects.

 Some people receiving an Avastin injection have had a reaction to the infusion (when the medicine is injected into the vein).
-Tell your caregiver right away if you feel dizzy, nauseated, light-headed, sweaty, itchy, or have a fast heartbeat, chills, wheezing, or chest pain during the injection.
+Tell your medical caregiver right away if you feel dizzy, nauseated, light-headed, sweaty, itchy, or have a fast heartbeat, chills, wheezing, or chest pain during the injection.

 Before taking this medicine

-if you have slow healing of a skin wound or surgical incision;
+slow healing of a skin wound or surgical incision;

-if you have had surgery within the past 4 weeks (28 days);
+surgery within the past 4 weeks (28 days);

 How is Avastin given?